An Infinite Line (1km), 2017, 1 kilometre of hand cut linen thread. Photos by Document Photography.

 In the case of this artwork, the given line is 1 kilometre in length.
 I cut this line of thread by hand into particles as small as I could physically manage, moving toward the infinitesimal.
 By doing so, the kilometre is reconfigured into a small mound of tiny particles and we see an alternative perception of its monolithic scale.
 As its large scale is subverted, the infinite nature of the line is revealed, and we see how the small scale too can be infinite.

-Footage taken from the filming of a Huffington Post Australia video on Infinity, due for release later this year.
+Footage taken from the filming of a short documentary on infinity, due for release in 2018.
 This except focuses on my work An Infinite Line (1km).
 Video by Tom Compagnoni.